 On Friday, March 11, I hosted a panel at SXSW featuring three Bigcommerce customers with some seriously incredible success stories.
-Each of these brands function both as B2C and B2B businesses and have exploded in growth over the last couple years.
+Each of these brands function both as B2C and B2B companies and have exploded in growth over the last couple years.
 Operationalizing wholesale activities was a primary cause for the revenue scale and wholesale b2b software became a priority.

 Despite these similarities, each of these brands has a unique story to tell about how it found success through working with leading retailers.
 Son of a Sailor sells handmade jewelry and other accessories –– and has wholesale partnerships with the likes of Anthropologie and West Elm.
 Fortress of Inca sources internationally and sustainably for fabrics brought in from Peru to craft shoes –– and has wholesale partnerships with the likes of Free People and the Sundance Catalog.
 And Primal Pit Paste exists in the health and beauty realm, specifically in the organic and all-natural space –– and has wholesale partnerships with Whole Foods and HEB.